-The Beach Suitability Grades for 2022-2023 are based on water quality data collected over the last 2-4 years.
+The Beach Suitability Grades for 2023-2024 are based on water quality data collected over the last 2-4 years.
 Rainfall over this period has been diverse:

-- 2019-2020: long dry periods, with some isolated wet weather events and a very wet February - 2020-2021: variable rainfall with some wet months - 2021-2022: a very wet summer and autumn, including significant wet weather and flooding events - 2022-2023: a very wet winter and spring, and some significant rainfall events associated with storms during summer.
+- 2020-2021: variable rainfall with some wet months - 2021-2022: a very wet summer and autumn, including significant wet weather and flooding events - 2022-2023: a very wet winter and spring, and some significant rainfall events associated with storms during summer - 2023-2024: mostly average to below average rainfall, except for some isolated wet months.

-See the section on How to read this report on page 35 for an explanation of the graphs, tables and Beach Suitability Grades.
+See the section on How to read this report on page 38 for an explanation of the graphs, tables and Beach Suitability Grades.